 "ONE OF THE MOST STIMULATING AND INSPIRATIONAL CONDUCTORS OF HIS GENERATION"

-From September 2006 until summer 2014 Manze was Principal Conductor and Artistic Director of the Helsingborg Symphony Orchestra, Sweden.
-With the orchestra he made a number of recordings including Beethoven’s Eroica (Harmonia Mundi) and a cycle of the Brahms’s symphonies (CPO).
-From the September 2010 to August 2014, Manze held the title of Associate Guest Conductor of the BBC Scottish Symphony Orchestra and he was Principal Guest Conductor of the Norwegian Radio Symphony Orchestra from 2008-2011.
+From 2006 to 2014, Manze was Principal Conductor and Artistic Director of the Helsingborg Symphony Orchestra.
+During this time he made a number of recordings with them including Beethoven Eroica (Harmonia Mundi) and a cycle of Brahms symphonies (CPO).
+He was also Principal Guest Conductor of the Norwegian Radio Symphony Orchestra from 2008 to 2011, and held the title of Associate Guest Conductor of the BBC Scottish Symphony Orchestra for four seasons.

 After reading Classics at Cambridge University, Manze studied the violin and rapidly became a leading specialist in the world of historical performance practice.
-He became Associate Director of The Academy of Ancient Music in 1996 and then Artistic Director of The English Concert from 2003 to 2007.
-As a violinist Manze has released an astonishing variety of CDs, many of them award-winning.
+He became Associate Director of the Academy of Ancient Music in 1996, and then Artistic Director of the English Concert from 2003 to 2007.
+As a violinist, Manze released an astonishing variety of recordings, many of them award-winning.

 Manze is a Fellow of the Royal Academy of Music, Visiting Professor at the Oslo Academy, and has contributed to new editions of sonatas and concerti by Bach and Mozart, published by Bärenreiter, Breitkopf and Härtel.
 He also teaches, writes about, and edits music, as well as broadcasting regularly on radio and television.
 In November 2011 Andrew Manze received the prestigious ‘Rolf Schock Prize’ in Stockholm.